pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

     doc.save("text.pdf")

-With this method, only the number of output **lines** will be controlled to not go beyond page height.
+With this method, only the **number of lines** will be controlled to not go beyond page height.
 Surplus lines will not be written and the number of actual lines will be returned.
+The calculation uses ``1.2 * fontsize`` as the line height and 36 points (0.5 inches) as bottom margin.

-Line **width is not measured** here.
+Line **width is ignored**.
+The surplus part of a line will simply be invisible.

-The height of each line is internally calculated as ``1.2 * fontsize``.
+However, for built-in fonts there are ways to calculate the line width beforehand - see :meth:`getTextlen`.

 Here is another example.
 It inserts 4 text strings using the four different rotation options, and thereby explains, how the text insertion point must be chosen to achieve the desired result::